WordPress/Advanced-administration-handbook/upgrade/migrating.md

 update_option('home', 'http://your.domain.name/the/path' );
 ```

-You’re done.
+You're done.
 Test your site to make sure that it works right.
 If the change involves a new address for your site, make sure you let people know the new address, and consider adding some redirection instructions in your `.htaccess` file to guide visitors to the new location.

 [Changing The Site URL](https://wordpress.org/support/article/changing-the-site-url/) also provides the details of this process.